tegusi/EAGRNet/README.md

 ## Data

-You can download the Helen dataset on [https://www.sifeiliu.net/face-parsing](https://www.sifeiliu.net/face-parsing) and imagenet pretrained resent-101 from [baidu drive](https://pan.baidu.com/s/1NoxI_JetjSVa7uqgVSKdPw) or [Google drive](https://drive.google.com/open?id=1rzLU-wK6rEorCNJfwrmIu5hY2wRMyKTK), and put it into snapshot folder.
+You can download the **Helen** dataset on [https://www.sifeiliu.net/face-parsing](https://www.sifeiliu.net/face-parsing) nad **LaPa** dataset on [https://github.com/JDAI-CV/lapa-dataset](https://github.com/JDAI-CV/lapa-dataset) to the ./dataset folder.
+If you need imagenet pretrained resent-101, please download from [baidu drive](https://pan.baidu.com/s/1NoxI_JetjSVa7uqgVSKdPw) or [Google drive](https://drive.google.com/open?id=1rzLU-wK6rEorCNJfwrmIu5hY2wRMyKTK), and put it into snapshot folder.
 We do not provide the registration code for the moment, and you need to organize input data as follows:

 ```
 dataset/